A Mallorca travel guide – sandy beaches, karst mountains and ochre-hued villages clinging to clifftops

 Get your bearings

 By far the most popular Balearic, Mallorca sits prettily in the Mediterranean Sea off Spain’s east coast.
 In the island’s south-west is cultured capital Palma, overshadowed by a mighty Gothic cathedral.
 Edge west to the party-mad resorts of Palma Nova and Magaluf.
-A drive north through windmill-dotted flats brings you to the rugged Tramuntana Mountains, where honey-coloured villages like Deià and Valldemosa rise above olive and citrus groves.
+A drive north through windmill-dotted flats brings you to the rugged Tramuntana Mountains, where honey-colored villages like Deià and Valldemosa rise above olive and citrus groves.
 The road swings giddily north-east to jagged Cap de Formentor, then gently south-east to the fine sands of family-friendly Puerto Pollensa, Puerto d’Alcudia and Cala d’Or.

 Fine white sands, shallow turquoise waters and kid-friendly activities draw families to Mallorca hotels in low-key Puerto Pollensa, lively Puerto d’Alcudia and neighbouring Can Picafort’s pine-clad coves.
 Find a secluded bay to snorkel in azure waters in east coast Cala Ratjada.
 Yachts bob in the swish marina of Cala d’Or, which attracts beach-goers with its half-moon coves and watersports.
 For palm-flanked beaches and a fiesta vibe, choose southern twins Palma Nova and Magaluf.